primo689/OpenChurch-os/README.md

 ## For churches: flashing the image

 1. Download the latest `.img.xz` from the Releases page.
-2. Open Raspberry Pi Imager, choose "Use custom" and pick the file.
+2. Open Raspberry Pi Imager, choose **"Use custom"** and pick the file.
-3. Flash to a microSD card (8 GB+), put it in the Pi, power on.
+3. Flash to a microSD card (32 GB+), put it in the Pi, power on.
 4. Wait about two minutes, then browse to `http://openchurch.local` from any device on the same network.
 (If that name doesn't resolve, find the Pi's IP on your router and use that.)